All Episodes

 The marketplace does not get to determine.

-Yeah, Tom, uh, let me give you a scoop that I just heard about an hour ago on WMAL ABC affiliate here in Washington, D.C.
-But apparently there was some group called Media Matters, and they had one guy assigned to listening to Don IMUS's show.
+Yeah, Tom, let me give you a scoop that I just heard about an hour ago on WMAL, ABC affiliate here in Washington, D.C.

 Yeah, Al Sharpton wasn't the first one.

-He got it from uh some association of black journalists who received the information from exactly what you're talking about.
+He got it from some association of black journalists who received the information from exactly what you're talking about.

-Imus did a lot of apologizing to everybody, but there's something missing.
+Imos did a lot of apologizing to everybody, but there's something missing.

 Yeah.

-Well, I would argue at least the three guys that had charges against them down at the Duke Lacrosse team are scarred for life.
+Well, I would argue at least the three guys that had charges against them down at the Duke La Crosse team are scarred for life.

-One of the guys he had a job offer, one of them graduated last year.
+One of the guys, he had a job offer.

 He had a job offer on Wall Street.